3D Normal Coordinate Systems for Cortical Areas: Discussion

 A columnar like coordinate system for cortical regions has been developed and applied in several cortices.
 The coordinates consists of the manifold evolving from the inner one to the outer one over $t\in[0,1]$.
 But it will be necessary to use histological data to ascertain if the evolving manifold (surface) follows the laminar properties of the cortical layers \citep{Waehnert2014,Leprince2015,Huntenburg2017,Bok1959}.

-The approach adopted here exploits the geometric properties to generate the columnar like normal lines particularly in highly curved areas such as the gyral crowns and sulcal fundi which has been problematic in image based approaches including diffeomorphic ones \citep{Das2009}.
+The approach adopted here exploits the geometric properties to generate the columnar like normal lines particularly in highly curved areas such as the gyral crowns and sulcal fundi which has been problematic in image-based approaches \citep{Leprince2015,Waehnert2014,Jones2000,Das2009} that also enforce orthogonality and equivolumetric laminar properties.
+In contrast, the triangulated inner surface forms a natural chart that is able to accommodate deeply buried sulci.
+For whole brain data, it may be easier to derive thickness from these image-based approaches but locally geometric based approaches such as the one described here may yield more reliable values.
 Even so, the method is computationally intensive in part due to using augmented Lagrangian to solve the optimal control problem \citep{arguillere2014shape}.
 It is not surprising that the run times are affected by number of faces and curvature.
-Also normal lines from open boundaries can be distorted due to the irregular boundaries caused by the triangulation.
+Speeding up computations could be achieved via a GPU or memory-efficient implementation of automatic differentiation libraries\cite{charlierkeops,tward2017unbiased,kuhnel2017computational}.
+Thus this approach may be more suitable for cortical morphometry of regions of interest.
+So it would be interesting to evaluate the robustness of thickness computation with respect to different partitions of a larger area.
+Also an inexact matching method is used which means that the deformed inner surface does not exactly align with the target outer surface.
+There is therefore a small error in computing thickness due to the misalignment which could be corrected by adjusting the normal lines at their crossing points with the outer surface.
+Finally, normal lines from open boundaries can be distorted due to the irregular boundaries caused by the triangulation.
 Strategies to address this include expanding outside cortical areas or imposing additional normal constraints.

 It is clear that cortical areas have distributions of thickness due to curvature with sulci and gyri having smaller and larger distances respectively.
 Such distributions are amenable to statistical analysis not too dissimilar to previous work on labeled cortical depth maps \citep{Ceyhan2010}.
 It is not surprising given that distances generated by FreeSurfer underestimates those generated here.